-Our objective to show the comparison functor is in fact an equivalence of categories.
-In order to show that every Faà di Bruno algebra is also a cofree Cartesian $k$-differential category, by Theorem \ref{thm:diffcon1}, we must first explain why a Faà di Bruno algebra has a differential constant unit.
+Our objective is to show that every $\overline{\mathfrak{F}}$-algebra is also a cofree Cartesian $k$-differential category.
+To help us do so, let us first show that an $\overline{\mathfrak{F}}$-algebra has a differential constant unit.

 \begin{lemma} Let $\left((\mathbb{X}, \mathsf{D}), \mathcal{X} \right)$ be an $\overline{\mathfrak{F}}$-algebra.
 Then $(\mathbb{X}, \mathsf{D})$ has a $\mathsf{D}$-constant unit $\varsigma$ defined as $\varsigma_X = \mathcal{X}(1_X,0, 0, \hdots)$, and we also have that: \begin{enumerate}[{\em (i)}] \item The following diagram commutes: